Bognor Regis Nursery School

 We have a dedicated governor for SEND who works with and supports the Inclusion coordinator to evaluate provision.
 Integrated working with the Educational Psychology service, Speech and Language Therapy service, Occupational Therapy service and Health Visitors including the Specialist Health Visitor, ensures that provision is effective for children with SEND.

 Full staff details are available within the School Handbook.
 We believe strongly that all staff share responsibility for the education and care of all children.
-All staff can be contacted via the School office on 01243 642925
+All staff can be contacted via the School reception desk on 01243 642925

 Within the wider team, some staff roles have particular relevance to the care and education of young children with additional needs.
 These are: